 2 Department of Physics and Astronomy, Arizona State University - Tempe, AZ 85287, USA

 Accepted: 22 May 2009

 We uncover a class of universal dynamics on weighted complex networks.
 In particular, we find that by incorporating a universal weighting scheme into real-world networks, the topological details of various real-world networks, whether biological, physical, technological, or social, have little influence on typical dynamical processes such as synchronization, epidemic spreading, and percolation.
 This striking finding is demonstrated using a large number of real-world networks and substantiated by analytic considerations.
 These findings make possible generic and robust control strategies for a variety of dynamical processes on complex networks.

-05.10.-a – Computational methods in statistical physics and nonlinear dynamics.
+PACS: 89.75.Hc – Networks and genealogical trees / 89.20.Hh – World Wide Web, Internet / 05.10.-a – Computational methods in statistical physics and nonlinear dynamics

-© EPLA 2009
+© EPLA, 2009

 Initial download of the metrics may take a while.